 According to Washington State law, residents can pursue legal action if they suffer personal property or injury losses (RCW 70.129.105).
-Furthermore, nursing homes are not permitted to ask residents to sign any waiver that forfeits these rights.
+Furthermore, nursing homes staff can’t ask residents to sign any waiver that forfeits these rights.

 However, taking legal action against a nursing home is often a complicated process.
 The burden of proof rests on the person bringing the claim forward (in this case, it would be you, on behalf of your loved one).
 We recommend you involve one of our skilled attorneys for assistance through this process.

-An attorney can ensure your family’s best interests are represented and that the facts of the case are thoroughly investigated.
+An attorney can thoroughly investigate the facts of the case and protect your family’s best interests.
 If we’re unable to arrive at a fair settlement, we’ll be prepared to take your case to trial.

 A personal injury settlement helps your family recover both economic (monetary) and non-economic (pain and suffering) damages.